bluekitsune-sad/mentalHealthAnalyzer/README.md

 <!-- IsCounselingNeeded
 1    0.997
 0    0.003
-Name: proportion, dtype: float64 -->
+Name: proportion, dtype: float64 need to normalatize the data

+-->